EGI-Federation/documentation/content/en/users/Rucio/Getting_started/_index.md

+---
+title: "Getting Started"
+linkTitle: "Rucio Getting started"
+weight: 100
+description: >-
+     How to get started with Rucio as a new user or VO.
+---

-# Getting Started
+## Getting Started

-## Getting Started as a new user
+### Getting Started as a new user

 1. To get set up with a Rucio account please contact our [support email](mailto:Rucio-Support@stfc365.onmicrosoft.com):

      * Desired Username (usually initials and surname e.g. John Doe would have jdoe)
-     * Your email
+	- Your email
-     * Name of the experiment / VO you are part of
+    - Name of the experiment / VO you are part of
-     * Either:
+    - Either:
         1. The subject of your eScience certificate

             or

-          2. desired password
+        1. desired password

         **we can organise a video call to explain or take sensitive indormation if you prefer**

     In Terms of testing you can join the test VO (dteam) to try Rucio as a service and its capabilities.

-**Please note that we are working on allowing Rucio accounts to be created and accessed with IAM services, and EGI check-in, but currently only support x509 and password access.**
+**Please note that we are working on allowing Rucio accounts to be created and accessed with IAM services, and [EGI Check-in](https://docs.egi.eu/users/check-in/), but currently only support x509 and password access.**

-2. Once our team has this information we will create you a Rucio account.
+1. Once our team has this information we will create you a Rucio account.

-3. You will then need to install a containerised client on your computer
+1. You will then need to install a containerised client on your computer.

-     * Install Docker to run the container
+    - Install Docker to run the container

-     * <https://www.docker.com/get-started> (for windows users I would recommend using WSL2 rather than Hyper-V as I have had success there)
+    - <https://www.docker.com/get-started> (for windows users I would recommend using WSL2 rather than Hyper-V as I have had success there)

-     * Follow the docker instructions to ensure it is running correctly.
+    - Follow the docker instructions to ensure it is running correctly.

-     * Using openSSL you will need to split your grid certificate bundle into the certificate and key:
+    - Using openSSL you will need to split your grid certificate bundle into the certificate and key:

-     `openssl pkcs12 -in <*.pfx> -out /sensible/path/usercert.pem -clcerts -nokeys`
+    `$ openssl pkcs12 -in <*.pfx> -out /sensible/path/usercert.pem -clcerts -nokeys`

-     `openssl pkcs12 -in <*.pfx> -out /sensible/path/userkey.pem -nocerts -nodes`
+    `$ openssl pkcs12 -in <*.pfx> -out /sensible/path/userkey.pem -nocerts -nodes`

-4. Run the Docker container using the following command:
+1. Run the Docker container using the following command:

 When running the block of code below please replaces all items within `<>` with the relevent information.

 ```
-run \
+$ run \
 -e RUCIO_CFG_RUCIO_HOST=https://rucio-server.gridpp.rl.ac.uk:443 \
 -e RUCIO_CFG_AUTH_HOST=https://rucio-server.gridpp.rl.ac.uk:443 \
 -e RUCIO_CFG_AUTH_TYPE=x509 \